raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 ## Regular expressions

-The bidirectional nature of the Augeas language imposes strict conditions on the language (see chapter 3).
+The bidirectional nature of the Augeas language imposes strict conditions on the language^[See chapter \ref{chap:bx} on page \pageref{bx}].
 This makes complex regular expressions languages such as PCRE hard to implement.
 For this reason, Augeas only supports POSIX simple regular expressions.

 __Give Examples__